scruffysnake/scruffysnake/README.md

-- 👋 Hi, I’m @scruffysnake
+# Hi, I'm Lily (˶˃ ᵕ ˂˶)

-- 👀 I’m interested in programming :3
+- 👩‍🎓Studying computer science at the University of Bristol
-- 🌱 I’m currently studying computer science at the University of Bristol
+- 📍Bristol/Winchester/Uzès
-- 📫 Reach me by discord: scruffys
+- 🤷‍♀️Not much else to say :p

 <!---
 scruffysnake/scruffysnake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.